 There is a fine line between exploiting poverty and raising awareness, but it’s hard to deny that there are pros to “slum tourism” when it’s done respectfully.

-The way I see it, if you are visiting a nonprofit that you are donating to, the tour is done respectfully (you aren’t shoving a camera in people’s faces or capturing their private lives on film without permission), the money exchanged goes back into a community project and isn’t pocketed by one individual, and the visitors go home with a deeper understanding of the complexities of urban poverty- it’s hard for me to deny that this is a symbiotic cultural exchange.
+The way I see it, if you are visiting a nonprofit that you are donating to, the tour is done respectfully (e.g. you aren’t shoving a camera in people’s faces or capturing their private lives on film without permission, and are also not posting pictures of people’s faces on your social media platforms), you aren’t making money off of the experience, the money exchanged goes back into a community project and isn’t pocketed by just one individual, and the visitors go home with a deeper understanding of the complexities of urban poverty- it’s hard for me to deny that this has the potential to be a powerful cultural exchange.

 I’m still not certain I can find the words to describe the level of extreme poverty in this monumentally dense urban slum.
 Nor do I know if I can paint an accurate picture of what 1 million people on 2.5 square kilometers looks like in the middle of a city of 4 million.
 But I will certainly try.

-As I solemnly stumbled down the hill half staring at the ground in my imitation Tom’s trying to avoid stepping in sewage or mud, not that I could differentiate the two, I tried not to make eye contact with anyone for too long.
+As I solemnly stumbled down the hill, half staring at the ground and my shoes, trying to avoid stepping in sewage or mud, not that I could differentiate the two, I tried not to make eye contact with anyone for too long.

 On the other side of the bridge, children circled around a small water hole immersing their hands in and splashing one another as they laughed and screamed with delight at the entertainment they’d found in a dirty puddle.
-I didn’t know if I felt sad because they had no store bought toys or regard for hygiene and health, or happy because they were unaware and full of smiles regardless.
+I didn’t know if I felt sad because they had no store-bought toys or regard for hygiene and health, or happy because they were unaware and full of smiles regardless.

 As we continued through the narrow corridors up and down steep and unstable ground, I couldn’t help but notice the various pipes and wires bulging across the path begging to trip anyone not careful enough to mind their step.
 On the right, I caught a glimpse of two sleeping piglets and on the left a couple of children carrying puppies by the scruff on their necks.